Running Flyte on GKE

 Copy the

-with your values.
-You can also adjust any other parameters as you need.project_id = "google-project-id" cluster_name = "flyte-test" autopilot_cluster = true # Set to false for Standard cluster
+example_environment.tfvarsfile to a new file, e.g.,your_environment.tfvars, and fillproject_idandcluster_namewith your values.
+You can also adjust any other parameters as you need.project_id = "google-project-id" cluster_name = "flyte-test" autopilot_cluster = true # Set to false for Standard cluster -

 Initialize and apply the Terraform configuration.

-file should be generated with the necessary configuration for the Flyte deployment using Helm.
-The file is generated based on theflyte.yaml.tpl
+flyte.yamlfile should be generated with the necessary configuration for the Flyte deployment using Helm.
+The file is generated based on theflyte.yaml.tpltemplate and the outputs from the Terraform.
+You can adjust the configuration in theflyte.yamlfile if needed.
+Alternatively, for manual configuration, you can skip the generation of theflyte.yamlfile by setting therender_helm_valuesvariable tofalsein theyour_environment.tfvarsfile. -

 Get Kubernetes access.